RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

      :width: 70%
      :alt: crsp desktop app in the top toolbar

-     Figure 7: CRSP Desktop app in the top toolbar
+     CRSP Desktop app in the top toolbar

   First time the application is started, it will automatically open a template window where you can configure your connection.
 The template bookmark is labeled :tt:`panteater`.